General Employment Policies

 There are more than 200 child care centers in federal buildings, about half in space controlled by the General Services Administration and the rest operated by other departments and agencies—most numerously by the Defense Department, whose centers generally are open to children of civilian employees on a space-available basis with priority given to children of military personnel, including Guard and Reserve members on active duty.
 A listing of child care centers in GSA-controlled space is at www.gsa.gov/resources-for/

 Rules at 5 CFR 792 authorize federal agencies to provide subsidies to their lower-income employees for certain child care expenses for children under age 13; under age 18 if disabled.
-A child may bear any of the following relationships to either you, your spouse (including a same-sex spouse married in a jurisdiction that recognizes such marriages, regardless of current residence) or your same-sex domestic partner who meets certain standards (see Domestic Partners, above): a biological child who lives with you; an adopted child; a stepchild; a foster child; a child for whom a judicial determination of support has been obtained; or a child to whose support you, who are a parent or legal guardian, make regular and substantial contributions.
+A child may bear any of the following relationships to either you, your spouse or a same-sex domestic partner who meets certain standards (see Domestic Partners, above): a biological child who lives with you; an adopted child; a stepchild; a foster child; a child for whom a judicial determination of support has been obtained; or a child to whose support you, who are a parent or legal guardian, make regular and substantial contributions.
 The regulations allow agencies flexibility in determining financial eligibility and procedures under the program.

 If you are interested in participating in this program, contact the individual or organization named on your agency’s announcements to get more information about any tuition assistance program operating there.
 If your child is not yet enrolled in child care, you should identify a licensed and/or regulated child care provider of either center-based or family child care, and assure there is a space for your child before applying for tuition assistance.
 Applications are made using OPM Form 1643, available at www.opm.gov/forms.